109 University Square

 programs available.
 Translate your passion into an exciting profession in copy editing, publishing, journalism, professional and technical writing, public relations, marketing, teaching or law.

-The Department offers four curricular tracks to help students tailor the major to fit their interests and professional goals.
+The Department offers three curricular tracks to help students tailor the major to fit their interests and professional goals.